PathOfBuildingCommunity/PathOfBuilding-PoE2/README.md

   * You can import passive tree, items, and skills from existing characters
   * Share builds with other users by generating a share code
   * Automatic updating; most updates will only take a couple of seconds to apply

-## Download
-Head over to the [Releases](https://github.com/PathOfBuildingCommunity/PathOfBuilding-PoE2/releases) page to download the install wizard or portable zip.

 ## Changelog
 You can find the full version history [here](CHANGELOG.md).